the3ash/Neo2DB/README.md

 &nbsp;

 # Neo2DB
-Auto-fill Douban Music submissions from NeoDB, and quickly search NeoDB directly from Douban.
+Auto-fill Douban Music submissions from NeoDB, and quickly search between Douban and NeoDB with direct page navigation.

  ## Installation
 1. Download and unzip the package.